 On this page

-What the wellbeing support service provides#
+About the wellbeing support service#

-Practical support#
+Practical support

-The wellbeing support service can help you with the things you would like to improve in your life right now.
-It is a short-term mechanism to get support while you are waiting for your claim to be processed.
+We can provide you and your whānau with practical support, including counselling.
+We can help with things that would make an immediate difference in your life right now while you are waiting for your claim to be processed.

 Types of supports we can offer#

-We will be flexible with the types of services we provide to support you and your whānau.
+We are flexible with the types of support we can give you.
 It could include:

 - healthcare services including doctor, dentist, rongoā, mirimiri, massage, yoga, hearing aids